PettLe/tic-tac-toe/README.md

 Creating players and their markers... it feels I somehow oversimplified it.
 Can it really be as minimalistic and simple as I made it to be?
 Am I forgetting something?

 Div display for the winner is difficult.
 I managed to create it fairly simple, but removing it (as restarting the game) is a problem.
+Eventually managed to do it with quite a juggling act.
+Used length of the nodes and removed it there.

+Had also problem with the player names.
+For some reason it only declared them AFTER they've been inputed into value and the whole page has been refreshed once.
+Finally I came up with an idea to put the creating of new players inside a function and calling it during the first phase of the game.
+Probably not optimal but it works.

+Getting the game to display winner's name in color was a tough case.
+Managed to do it with implementing innerHTML.
+I know it's usually not a good idea (security risks), but this time it was only way I could figure.

+Overall this project wasn't too hard.
+My confidence with DOM manipulation is growing more.